 As I absorbed every detail, I realized that these strangers would soon become my sanity, my lifeline to normalcy.

 Before I entered the room, I didn’t know any of them, and I didn’t think I had anything in common with them.
-But, I realized that they understood more about my pain and suffering than my own family.
+But as they helped me confront my daughter’s anorexia, I realized that they understood more about my pain and suffering than my own family.
 Over and over, they would assure me that I wasn’t going crazy, and that things would get better.

 Our journey with anorexia officially began three years ago, but for our daughter, it continues to be a work in progress.
 Years of individual, family and group therapy, coupled with in-patient, residential, day and outpatient treatment have put our daughter in a place where she is now recovering from her eating disorder.
 Not a meal goes by that I am not thankful for where we are; not a moment goes by that we don’t celebrate the normalcy of mundane dinner conversations and movies with popcorn and M&Ms.